 This programme aims to introduce Tibetan and Himalayan studies to students who do not have a background in the subject.
 Emphasis is on teaching the Tibetan language (both spoken and literary).
 Students are also introduced to the history and civilisation of the area, including Tibetan history, society, literature and religions.

-Teaching takes place through language classes, lectures and tutorials.
-Students submit their dissertations in the third (Trinity) term of the second year.
+Teaching takes place through language classes, lectures, seminars and tutorials.